stalj/prg-basics/02-TypesAndVariables/02-TypesAndVariables.md

     ...
     ```

 1. 23% VAT was paid from an amount.
 Write a program that reads an amount from the keyboard.
-Then, it calculates and displays both the amount and its VAT.
+Then, it calculates and prints both the amount and its VAT.
 Apply formatting with two decimal places.
 Sample result:

     ```
     Amount  : 15.84
     VAT 23% :  3.64
     ```

 1. The price of the product on the price tag is given before and after the discount is applied.
 Write a program that allows you to enter the product price and discount.
-Display the product price, discount, discounted product price, and the difference between the product price before and after the discount.
-Display all prices with two decimal places.
+Print the product price, discount, discounted product price, and the difference between the product price before and after the discount.
+Print all prices with two decimal places.
 Sample result:

     ```
     Enter price: 24.72